Aquanty/rtd-hgs/docs/source/index.rst

 #. **filename** Name of the file that contains the initial concentration
    data.

-Chosen nodes in the currently active domain (porous media, dual continua, or surface flow; see
+| Chosen nodes in the currently active domain (porous media, dual
+  continua, or surface flow; see Section :ref:
-Section :ref:`sec:modify_material` ) are assigned an initial concentration, for the first solute only, which is read from a free-format ASCII file.
+| ) are assigned an initial concentration, for the first solute only,
+  which is read from a free-format ASCII file.
 The first line of the ASCII text file contains the number of data points.
 Each subsequent line contains three floating point values separated by spaces for the :math:`xy`-coordinates [L] and concentration [M L:math:`^{-3}`] value, i.e., :math:`x~y~C(x,y)`.
 For each chosen node, the concentration of the nearest point in the file is assigned if the distance between the node and that point is less than **max_dist**.

 --------------